Last Updated: September 21, 2020

 In most situations, smart scan technology is just a preference and not a necessity.
 If you have had trouble with previous pool cleaners getting stuck in certain areas of your pool, this type of scanning and learning can be helpful.
 When a machine knows your pool better than you do, it can genuinely do a great job of keeping it clean.
 Usually, these machines are at the higher end of the pricing chart, so that will need to factor into your decision.

 Depending on the pool cleaner you purchase, you may have trouble with it getting stuck in certain spots.
-With irregular shaped pools, it is essential to look into cleaners that have some sort of anti-tangle mechanism or smart scanning technology.
+With irregularly shaped pools, it is essential to look into cleaners that have some sort of anti-tangle mechanism or smart scanning technology.
 The anti-tangle will help to keep the cable from restricting the unit.
 Smart scanning is a technology that allows your pool cleaner to scan and learn your pool.
 It will know where to clean and make sure that it hits certain areas that often go missed without this type of technology.

 Both of these features will cost you more money initially, but when you have a unit that keeps cleaning the same spot over and over again and missing half of your pool, was that worth the savings?